agnescameron/teaching-site/_posts/2020-02-10-any-requests.md

 ---

 >*"Not everyone on the web is looking for practical information.
 Some look to remove the fork from the dinner table and set it into a frame of their own devising.
 Some pay homage to the fork as it is.
 Some treat the web not as a shopping mall, but as a spiritual realm."*

 >-- Kevin Bewersdorf, *Spirit Surfing*

+>*"Unicode is big.
+But the web is infinitely big.
+Like a fractal with its endless regress of complexity, a new web page can always be inserted between two existing ones, creating an infinitely large system."*

+>-- Alex Galloway, *JODI's Infrastructure*

 <!--more-->